 We want to transform Clerkenwell Green into a high-quality public space.
 To do this we plan to provide more space for people to meet and gather by reducing road space and removing parking, which will also make the area more pleasant to walk though.

-The information leaflet, which you can download this from the link at the bottom of the page, includes a plan that shows the proposal for the area.
+The information leaflet issued during the public consultation can be downloaded from the link at the bottom of the page.
+The leaflet includes a plan that shows the proposal for the area.